DCBIA-OrthoLab/Fly-by-CNN/src/py/readme.md

 To run the program, run the following command :
 python3 predict.py __--surf__ path/to/surf __--model__ /path/to/model/folder __--numberOfSubdivisions__ *integer* __--out__ /path/to/output.vtk

-Other flags are available by running python3 predict.py --help
+Other flags are available by running :
+python3 predict.py __--help__

 ## LinearSubdivisionFilter.py
 This code does the sphere subdivion.
 For example : numberOfSubdivisions = 10 -> 1026 ids / numberOfSubdivisions = 5 -> 268 ids